robdodson/angular-custom-elements/README.md

 This also means you could write your own Custom Elements that didn't use Polymer and so long as they fired a `[property]-changed` event, and the `event.detail.value` contained the new value, it would also work.

+### One-way bindings

+For Angular 1.5 style one-way bindings, we look at the Input, e.g.
+`friend="$ctrl.person"`, set the property on the Custom Element using the value from `$ctrl.person`, and create a watcher to update the Custom Element anytime the `$ctrl` property changes.

+For Outputs, we look for any attribute starting with `on-` and create an event listener which triggers the corresponding handler in our Angular controller.
+E.g. `on-person-changed="$ctrl.updatePerson($event)"` will listen for the
+`person-changed` event and call the controller's `updatePerson` method, passing the event object to it.
+The controller can then take the value of `event.detail` and choose what to do with it.

 ## How is this different from other Polymer + Angular adapters?